PhenixCollaboration/web/_about/howto.md

 #### The Navigation Bar and Dropdown Menus
-Entries in the navigation bar on top are named in a manner similar to the names of the folders in this project, for example the "EIC" entry in the navigation bard is a dropdown menu with the content defined in the "_eic" folder, "Software" is associated with the folder "_software".
-These folders are treated as "collections" by the Jekyll framework and they need to be declared in the main configuration file <a href="{{ site.github }}/blob/master/_config.yml" target="_blank">_config.yml</a> in order to be properly rendered into HTML.
+Entries in the navigation bar on top are named in a manner similar to the names of the folders in this project, for example the "Resources" entry in the navigation bar is a dropdown menu with the content defined in a number of files the "_resources" folder etc.
+These folders are treated as "collections" by the Jekyll framework and they should be declared in the main configuration file <a href="{{ site.github }}/blob/master/_config.yml" target="_blank">_config.yml</a>.

 The structure of the navigation bar and the content of the dropdown menus are described in a dedicated YAML file <a href="{{ site.github }}/blob/master/_data/menus.yml" target="_blank">_data/menus.yml</a>.
+The "name" attribute in each submenu section needs to match the respective attribute in the "Front Matter" of the file with the content of the respective page to be properly linked.

 #### Managing Data
 Jekyll is flexible when it comes to storing and manipulating structured data.